This universal bathroom is part of a walk-out basement in a Castle Pines home.

 The couple wanted to bring more functionality to the space, in order to accommodate them as their mobility changed.
 The doorways were widened, and ample floor space was included for easier wheelchair access.

-A doorless, curbless shower with a bench opens the space and makes it easy for an attendant to provide assistance, if needed.
+A doorless, curbless shower with a bench opens up the space and makes it easy for an attendant to provide assistance, if needed.
 The toilet area is also doorless, yet private, and includes wall-mounted handrails for support.

 The floating “His” vanity is wheelchair accessible, while the “Her” vanity has doors for extra storage.
 The green color palette is clean and fresh, bringing the outdoors inside.